BetonQuest/BetonQuest/docs/API/Logging.md

 ### Method Overview

 All methods come in multiple variants.
-Always provide a package if possible, as this makes it possible to filter the log message.
+Always provide a package if possible, as this allows the user to filter log messages.

 | Name                              | Use Case                                                                                                                                                   | Example                                                                                             |